 Here are additional guidelines for modifying LAMMPS and adding new functionality:

-- Don’t do anything within the timestepping of a run that isn’t parallel.
-E.g. don’t accumulate a bunch of data on a single processor and analyze it.
-You run the risk of seriously degrading the parallel efficiency.
+Do not try to do anything within the timestepping of a run that is not parallel.
+For example do not accumulate a bunch of data on a single processor and analyze it.
+You run the risk of seriously degrading the parallel efficiency this way.

 (Foo) Foo, Morefoo, and Maxfoo, J of Classic Potentials, 75, 345 (1997).